Resources for Teaching Online

 All faculty who teach fully online at SUNY Plattsburgh must be certified.
 Certification is contingent upon a good understanding of the designated learning management system (LMS), from which online course content must be delivered.
 A sound knowledge of the LMS ensures that the faculty have the means of selecting (and using) the best tools to meet their pedagogical objectives and ensures that they will be able to establish and employ effective communication and engagement strategies with their students.
 Additionally, LMS competency ensures that every resource and activity in a course will result in a positive learning experience for the student and one that is untroubled by preventable technical problems and frustrations.

-Plattsburgh’s Library and Information Technology Services, through the Technology Enhanced Learning Unit (TEL), provides two alternatives for LMS training:
+Plattsburgh’s Information Technology Services, through the Technology Enhanced Learning Unit (TEL), provides two alternatives for LMS training:

 - Teaching with Moodle — This 2.5-day (20 hours) workshop focuses on the technical aspects of the LMS and their relation to pedagogical practices and principles.

 - Teaching Online at Plattsburgh with Moodle — This immersive 5-week course (20 hours) provides faculty with the experience of being an online student.
 It provides access to the same technical aspects of the LMS, while putting the pedagogy and practice front and center.

 Workshop attendance is required at least 10 weeks before the start of the term in which the faculty member will be teaching online in order to allow for course development.
 In the event that necessity dictates that this 10-week requirement cannot be met, it is highly recommended that another certified faculty member (preferably from the same discipline) be designated as a mentor.